 Some of the biggest celebrations take place downtown in the French Quarter, particularly on the Esplanade end and on Frenchmen St. Around Frenchmen especially, the streets are congested with flashy, splashy costumes of all themes—some of the handmade getups are truly a sight to be seen— and plenty of brass bands and dancers.

-There are too many special bar and restaurant parties throughout every New Orleans neighborhood to even begin to name them all.
-But not far from Southern Comfort B&B, Tipitina’s (501 Napoleon Ave) holds their huge annual party in celebration of the holiday, this year featuring a performance late into the night from the Soul Rebels and Galactic featuring Corey Glover.
+There are too many special bar and restaurant parties throughout every neighborhood to even begin to name them all.
+Tipitina’s (501 Napoleon Ave) holds their huge annual party in celebration of the holiday, this year featuring a performance late into the night from the Soul Rebels and Galactic featuring Corey Glover.

-If it’s not on your calendar for this year, make it a point to come down to New Orleans one Halloween and experience the citywide party for yourself.
+If it’s not on your calendar for this year, make it a point to come down one Halloween and experience the citywide party for yourself.